fooHQ/foojank-web/index.md

 ## Support

-Reach out to us at **hello@foohq.io** if you need help with Foojank.
-For bugs and feature requests please [open an issue](https://github.com/fooHQ/foojank/issues) or join a [discussion](https://github.com/fooHQ/foojank/discussions) on GitHub.
+Reach us at **hello@foohq.io** if you need help with Foojank.
+For bugs and feature requests, please [open an issue](https://github.com/fooHQ/foojank/issues) or join a [discussion](https://github.com/fooHQ/foojank/discussions) on GitHub.